IntersectMBO/plutus/plutus-metatheory/src/Type/CC.lagda.md

 open import Data.Empty
 open import Relation.Nullary

-lemmaF : ∀ (M : ∅ ⊢⋆ J)(F : Frame K J)(E : EvalCtx K' K)
+-- I think this gets around the issue that the CC machine slightl -- optimises the treatment of function application and doesn't put the -- application back in focus as reduction does.
+This is handled by a -- variation on the machine the text book. lemmaF : ∀ (M : ∅ ⊢⋆ J)(F : Frame K J)(E : EvalCtx K' K)
       → ∀ (E' : EvalCtx K J')(L : ∅ ⊢⋆ I ⇒ J') N (V : Value⋆ M)
       → (VL : Value⋆ L) → (VN : Value⋆ N)